greenido/water-on-route/README.md

 - One-click download of an enriched `.gpx` including water waypoints
 - Local proxy for Overpass and tiles to avoid CORS and respect usage policies
 - Optional Docker stack to run Overpass and a local raster tile server
+- Save uploaded routes to SQLite and review them in an admin table

 ---